ec-europa/europa-component-library/README.md

 The ECL is bundled in various [presets](docs/presets.md) in order to accomodate the different needs of everyone.
 Once you know which preset you want to use, you can:

 - download [the latest release](https://github.com/ec-europa/europa-component-library/releases/latest) of the preset of your choice
-- install the preset with npm or yarn, e.g. `npm install @ecl/preset-ec` or `yarn add @ecl/preset-ec`
+- install the preset with npm or pnpm, e.g. `npm install @ecl/preset-ec` or `pnpm install @ecl/preset-ec`
 - use the CDN, https://cdn{1,2,3 or 4}.fpfis.tech.ec.europa.eu/ecl/{tag}/{system}/{path/to/the/asset}.
 Here's an example:

   ```html